 Science has contributed greatly to HIV and AIDS prevention and treatment over the last decade.

-Science has made great progress in the fight against HIV and AIDS over the last 10 years.
-There have been great achievements in “functional” cures, with better preventative efforts and more effective drugs that cause fewer side effects and lead to longer lives.
+Science has made great progress in the fight against HIV and AIDS over the last decade.
+There have been great achievements in “functional” cures, with better preventive efforts and more effective drugs that cause fewer side effects and lead to longer lives.

 Here are six important developments that have changed the face of HIV and AIDS:

 PrEP — which stands for pre-exposure prophylaxis — can help those who are at a greater risk of contracting HIV, such as sex workers or those in a relationship with an HIV-positive partner.
-Although not 100 percent effective, recent studies have demonstrated that these daily pills can help prevent infection if taken regularly.
+Although not 100% effective, recent studies have demonstrated that these daily pills can help prevent infection, if taken regularly.

 Call for an Appointment